hongping1224/helios/README.md

 ## Usage

 HELIOS supports both single-ray and full-waveform simulations.
-Currently the default mode is the full-waveform.
+Currently the default mode is the single-ray.
 The selection between this two methods is done in the source code when creating the detector object in [*XmlAssetsLoader.java*](src/main/java/de/uni_hd/giscience/helios/assetsloading/XmlAssetsLoader.java).

 ### Input